 how we take God's handiwork and despoil it,

 the sweet air He gave us to breathe

-and the fresh water with which he blessed us,
+and the fresh water with which the blessed us,

 the fertile green which delights the eye.

-Instead of ecknowledging and making proper use of all these gifts, we poison them, we tear apart the ozone, we carbonize the oxygen we acidify the refreshing rain, as we plunge the world headlong into a nuclear saturnalia of burnt flesh maimed bodies who torn limbs with the whole dark butchery without a soul.
+Instead of ecknowledging and making proper use of all these gifts, we poison them we tear apart the ozone we carbonize the oxygen we acidify the refreshing rain, as we plunge the world headlong into a nuclear saturnalia of burnt flesh maimed bodies torn limbs the whole dark butchery without a soul.